SwiftyLab/setup-swift/README.md

 [GitHub Action](https://github.com/features/actions) that will setup [Swift](https://swift.org) environment with specified version.
 This action supports the following functionalities:

-- Works on Linux, macOS and Windows(Swift 5.10 and after not supported on Windows).
+- Works on Linux, macOS and Windows.
 - Supports [installing latest major/minor/patch](#specifying-version).
 - Provides snapshots as soon as published in `swift.org`.
 - Verifies toolchain snapshots before installation (`gpg` for Linux and Windows, `pkgutil` for macOS) .
 - Allows development snapshots by enabling `development` flag and optional version.
 - Prefers existing Xcode installations.
-- Caches installed setup in tool cache.
+- Caches installed setup in tool cache and actions cache(Swift 5.10 and after does not support caching on Windows).
 - Allows fetching snapshot metadata without installation (can be used to setup docker images).

 ## Latest supported toolchains